duolinwang/MusiteDeep_web/MusiteDeep/README.md

 ```
 For details of the parameters, use the -h or --help parameter.

-The -model-prefix can be "models/XX/", here XX representes one pre-trained model in the folder of "MusiteDeep/models/".
-To predict for multiple PTMs, use ";" to seperate the prefixes of different pre-trained models.
+The -model-prefix can be "models/XX/", here XX represents one pre-trained model in the folder of "MusiteDeep/models/".
+To predict for multiple PTMs, use ";" to separate the prefixes of different pre-trained models.
-For example to predict for phosphotyrosine and methyllysine simultaneously, run the following command:
+For example, to predict for phosphotyrosine and methyllysine simultaneously, run the following command:
 ```sh
 python3 predict_multi_batch.py -input testdata/Phosphorylation/Y/test_allspecies_sequences.fasta -output test/output  -model-prefix "models/Phosphotyrosine;models/Methyllysine";